pohlm01/master-thesis/presentation.typ

   x509_certificate_sizes(kem: false)
 }
   #speaker-note[
-    - Comparing RSA and ECDSA with ML-DSA (and SLH-DSA), both on smallest security level
+    - Comparing RSA and ECDSA with ML-DSA (and SLH-DSA), both on the smallest security level
     - Huge increase in size for PQ
   ]
 ]